LingyuLi-math/starter-academic/content/en/event/2025_GIW/index.md

   postcode: '999077'
   country: China

+summary: ISCB-Asia continues to promote computational biology worldwide, bringing together ISCB's global perspective with Asia's dynamic regional communities.
-summary: GIW began over 30 years ago as the Genome Informatics Workshop in Japan and has since grown into a premier international conference in the field.
+abstract: GIW began over 30 years ago as the Genome Informatics Workshop in Japan and has since grown into a premier international conference in the field.
 With a strong focus on genome informatics, the conference spans all areas of bioinformatics and medical informatics, bridging theoretical computer science and real-world applications.
-abstract: ISCB-Asia continues to promote computational biology worldwide, bringing together ISCB's global perspective with Asia's dynamic regional communities.
-This year, GIW XXXIV ISCB-Asia VIII will serve as a powerful platform to explore cutting-edge advancements in computational biology, health informatics, and biomedical data science.
+On 2025 year, GIW XXXIV ISCB-Asia VIII will serve as a powerful platform to explore cutting-edge advancements in computational biology, health informatics, and biomedical data science.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.